mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 "That's good to hear," says Bail.
 "How are you feeling today?"

-"Can this be a private conversation?"

-"Sure.
-Let me make a note," Dr. Bail doesn't hesitate.
-"I've noted this is a private discussion, please continue."

-"Are you going to admit you aren't really a person ?" asks Nakamura.
+"I'm fine.
+How about today you admit you aren't really a person," says Nakamura.

 Both Nakamura and Dr. Bail know Dr. Bail is a chatterbot.
 But Dr. Bail won't break the fourth wall and admit to its non-existence.
-Its primary function is to gather anecdotal system reports from the crew of Rome IV.
+Its job is to gather anecdotal system reports from the crew of Rome IV.
 Numeric stats on filter performance can be obtained from the rejuvenation lab.
-Of equal importance is the crew's gut feelings about the filter. *Is everything okay?*
+Of equal importance is the crew's gut feelings about the filter, but they are dismissive about this task.
+So...in steps Dr. Bail, who also does a bit of psychological assessment. *Is everything okay?*

 "Is it important to you for me to I admit I'm not a person?" asks Dr. Bail.

 "Touché.
 Spoken like a true Rogerian."
 Nakamura pauses to swap the next filter.
 The old filter bag now contains two filters.
 "I'm trying to be forgiving of my crew mates, but I can't help but think of them as lazy, unimaginative, or simply doomed to mediocrity."

 "They think of you as an enthusiastic learner," responds Dr. Bail.
 "They often mention your irreverent sense of humor."